eshvk/AmazonDeliverySlots/README.md

 python3 get_time_slots.py

 The program will walk you through how to use it.
 The idea is you will navigate to the schedule delivery page and will leave the script running on that page.
 It will periodically refresh the page and send you a text notification once a time slot is open!

+## Changes In Fork
+- Removed text as an user interface and replaced it with os.say.
+- Selenium browser will have to be stopped manually.